-- Antinuclear antibody (ANA) observed in >25% of children with pauciarticular JIA. - Titers of 1:80 or higher are positive; a 1:40 titer or lower is negative. - When found in young girls a positive ANA is a marker of increased risk of uveitis. - Very high titers of ANA may be in SLE. - Rheumatoid factor defined as IgM 19S antiglobulin.
+- Antinuclear antibody (ANA) observed in >25% of children with pauciarticular JIA. - Titers of 1:80 or higher are positive; a 1:40 titer or lower is negative. - When found in young girls a positive ANA is a marker of increased risk of uveitis. - Very high titers may be in SLE. - Rheumatoid factor defined as IgM 19S antiglobulin.
 Gel filtration at acid pH dissociated IgM from IgG and allows IgM RF.
-It is considered a marker for persistence of polyarticular JIA. - Other laboratory tests: - Total protein and albumin C-reactive protein: levels are often decreased during active disease. - Fibrinogen and D-dimer: levels are often elevated in patients with active disease.
+It is considered a marker for persistence of polyarticular JIA. - Other laboratory tests: - Total protein and albumin: levels are often decreased during active disease. - Fibrinogen and D-dimer: levels are often elevated in patients with active disease.

-- X-ray of affected joints: is important to exclude other diseases, such as osteomyelitis or septic arthritis. - Bone scanning as a means of identifying of other abnormality. - Perform MRI with gadolinium injection to enhance inflamed synovium. - MRI is helpful when considering trauma in the differential diagnosis. - Perform CT scanning when considering osteoid osteoma in a child with lower extremity pain, often at night. - EcoCG in patients with possible systemic JIA and with fevers. - Perform EcoCG in patients with orthopnea by history to exclude pericarditis; in nonspecific rash, adenopathy to exclude coronary arterial dilation (possibly Kawasaki disease), to exclude valvular disease in other rheumatic diseases.
+- X-ray of affected joints: is important to exclude other diseases, such as osteomyelitis or septic arthritis. - Bone scanning as a means of identifying other abnormality. - Perform MRI with gadolinium injection to enhance inflamed synovium. - MRI is helpful when considering trauma in the differential diagnosis. - Perform CT scanning when considering osteoid osteoma in a child with lower extremity pain, often at night. - EcoCG in patients with possible systemic JRA and with fever. - Perform EcoCG in patients with orthopnea in history to exclude pericarditis; in nonspecific rash, adenopathy to exclude coronary arterial dilation (possibly Kawasaki disease), to exclude valvular disease in other rheumatic diseases.